jungsiroo/Dday_Notifier/README.md

 ## `My Goals`

-- Control user using firebase
+- Control user & database using firebase

 - Learn basic things about react-native

 - Learn JavaScript

-- Maybe earn money with admob...?

 **For Now, you can download app only from this [link](https://github.com/alpha-src/Dday_Notifier/blob/main/Dday-Notifier.apk)**